-It's rather unpleasant that an ordinary guy with the same developer's skills who is doing the same work, but living 3000 km from you in some European country earns 10 times more.
+It's rather unpleasant that an ordinary guy with the same developer's skills who is doing the same work but living 3000 km from you in some European country earns 10 times more.

-Add to this crazy Russian president politics that crashed Rubble at the end of 2014 by 50%
+Add to this crazy Russian president politics that crashed the Rubble at the end of 2014 by 50%

 It was very frustrating and a real pain to watch how years of hard studies, work, money savings and all your future plans and dreams disappear during several months.

-Algorithmic trading side project was EXTREMELY stressful those days
+The algorithmic trading side project was EXTREMELY stressful those days

 Was the side project successful?
 From time to time.
 The problem is that you never know if your trading algorithm is succeeding or not.
 Any algorithm can easily earn money for several months or even years and then give all the profit back to the market or even bring some losses.
 So you can never rely on your current profits and that's the problem.